 For instance, there is plenty of email marketing advice for B2B firms and huge companies but hardly any in-depth information tailored to personal brands and solopreneurs.
 That was the opportunity gap that Meera Kothand wanted to fill.

-Sure, choosing a niche means turning some people away, but you also become the obvious choice for people looking to solve a specific problem.
-You stop competing on price and it becomes incredibly easier to focus your marketing and have it speak clearly to a hungry market.
+Sure, finding a niche means turning some people away, but you also become the obvious choice for people looking to solve a specific problem.
+You stop competing on price, and it becomes incredibly easier to focus your marketing and have it speak clearly to a hungry market.

 She started looking at what people were asking about and what she had an interest in as well.
 She came across the ketogenic food niche and decided to zone in on that.
 But she didn’t just share recipes and videos, she also infused her love of history and talked about how her recipes were inspired by different types of cultures and where they originated from.
 Having such a targeted niche and specific type of reader, she was able to attract sponsorships from companies who want to work with online entrepreneurs with a keto-centric audience like hers.
 She also has a book in the works.

-From the Book – But I’m Not an Expert ~ Meera Kotha
+From the Book – But I’m Not an Expert ~ Meera Kothand

 Value is changing perceptions and mindsets.

-Value is being the person your audience turns to, to make sense of it all.
+Value is being the person your audience turns to make sense of it all.